haokunli/DataSci/IndividualAssignment-2/README.md

-This folder contaains the files for the xsecond individual assignment.
+This folder contaains the files for the second individual assignment.